CECIL'S SON XANDA TAKEN BY THE SAME RUTHLESS TRADE: TROPHY HUNTING

 GOOD FOR ALL NEWS

 Animal lovers around the world fall silent once again as we see a tragic event repeat itself.
-Xanda, the son of the famous Zimbabwean lion Cecil, This news comes just a few weeks after we commemorated the second anniversary of Cecil the Lion's Cecil, a research lion living in protected lands, was shot and killed by a U.S. dentist.
-Xanda has been living in the same region of Hwange National Park, and was six years old, Dr. Jane Goodall and the heinous tradition of trophy hunting writing,
+Xanda, the son of the famous Zimbabwean lion Cecil, has reportedly met the same horrific fate – killed by trophy hunters.
+This news comes just a few weeks after we commemorated the second anniversary of Cecil the Lion's tragic death.
+Cecil, a research lion living in protected lands, was shot and killed by a U.S. dentist.
+Xanda has been living in the same region of Hwange National Park, and was six years old, the age at which lions in Tanzania become legal to poach.
+Dr. Jane Goodall spoke out about the event and the heinous tradition of trophy hunting writing,

 How can anyone with an ounce of compassion be proud of killing these magnificent creatures?
 Lions, leopards, sable antelopes, giraffes and all the other sport or trophy animals are beautiful – but only in life.

 Trophy hunting is the hunting of wild game for "sport" where individuals seek out "prizes" of animal body parts.
 Africa's "big five" (a term coined by big game hunters to describe the five most difficult animals to hunt on foot) are the most frequently targeted: lions, rhinos, elephants, leopards and buffalo.
 Four of these species are already on the endangered species list.
 This sad "sport" is even encouraged by monetary prizes from pro-hunting organizations.

 Perhaps the most egregious form of trophy hunting is "canned hunting."
 The lions are raised in captivity to be docile, and upon maturity are sold into hunting facilities to be shot in fenced enclosures (more about this horrible practice was revealed in the film Blood Lions).
 Around 6,000 lions are currently being held in South Africa for the purpose of canned hunting.